Shazwazza/UmbracoIdentity/README.md

 There's also a nightly Nuget feed: `https://ci.appveyor.com/nuget/umbracoidentity-nightly`

+*There is also just an UmbracoIdentity.Core package too in case you just want the binaries*

 ### Config updates

 These config updates 'should' be taken care of by the nuget install, but you should double check to be sure.